We work with resource managers to identify problems and determine how to translate data into decisions.

 Olivia Schaefer is collaborating with the BC Ministry of Water, Land and Resource Stewardship to create a sustainable management plan for Bull Trout in Meziadin Lake.
 This work integrates data from acoustically and PIT tagged fish and creel surveys to help understand population productivity, fishing mortality and spawning behaviour.

 Samuel Ofoe is working with Fisheries and Oceans Canada to understand spot prawn population dynamics in the Straight of Georgia.
-Dylan Perlini will use this model to evaluate different harvest control rules for managing spot prawn moving forward.
+Dylan Perlini is using this model to evaluate different management regulations given very different population dynamics across managed populations.

 Brendan Guraliuk is working with the Freshwater Fisheries Society of BC (FFSBC) to understand how new and established anglers value different aspects of small fisheries to determine if changing access (docks especially) may dissuade people in either of those groups from fishing at a site.
 This helps determine where to invest in dock installation.